Dodds quits as international development minister over aid cut to fund defence

 “While I disagree with the ODA (Overseas Development Assistance) decision, I continue to support the Government and its determination to deliver the change our country needs.”

+In his letter to Ms Dodds on Friday afternoon, the Prime Minister said: “The decision I have taken on the impact on ODA was a difficult and painful decision and not one I take lightly.
+We will do everything we can to return to a world where that is not the case and to rebuild a capability on development.

+“However, protecting our national security must always be the first duty of any government and I will always act in the best interests of the British people.”

-She said in her letter to Sir Keir that she had waited to resign until after his trip to Washington to meet US President Donald Trump, who has been pressuring Europe to increase defence spending.
+Ms Dodds had said that she had waited to resign until after his trip to Washington to meet US President Donald Trump, who has been pressuring Europe to increase defence spending.

 She wrote: “Undoubtedly, the post-war global order has come crashing down.